Quick 9: Less could lead to more for FedEx Cup playoffs

 The FedEx Cup playoffs begin in just three weeks, but you don't hear much chatter about the season-ending race to the Cup.

-Unless it is the PGA Tour touting the points race or the standings shown during a broadcast, there is little late-season drama, even so close to the start of a lucrative run of tournaments that essentially attract all of the game's top players.
+Unless it's the PGA Tour touting the points race or the standings shown during a broadcast, there is little late-season drama, even so close to the start of a lucrative run of tournaments that essentially attract all of the game's top players.

 Part of the problem, of course, cannot be solved.
-The FedEx Cup will never be bigger than the game's four major championships, one of which is still the subject of considerable conversation (The Open after Jordan Spieth's win), another of which begins next week (the PGA Championship).
+The FedEx Cup will never be bigger than the game's four major championships, one of which is still the subject of considerable conversation (Jordan Spieth's Open win), another of which begins next week (the PGA Championship).

 With so much volatility during the playoff events themselves -- with four times the points awarded a regular PGA Tour event -- all it takes is one great week in order to assure a spot in the 30-player Tour Championship.
 So why sweat it now?